skip-navigation

 Generations Together

 Intergenerational work is by no means a new concept; it has been around for decades however it has become increasingly popular in recent years.
-It is also now progressively more important in modern society with advances in technology and travel and also increases in crime levels and social problems whereby families are becoming more dispersed and the divide between generations is increasing.
-As a result of this, there is an increased focus on involving more people in local community action and increasing the awareness of the benefits of age friendly communities.
-Strong positive relationships and collaboration between generations is central to achieving this goal.
-Some of the benefits of Intergenerational work include:
+It is also now progressively more important in modern society with advances in technology and travel and where families are becoming more geographically dispersed.
+As a result of this, there is an increased focus on involving more people of mixed ages in local community action and increasing awareness of the benefits of age friendly communities.

 • Creation of age friendly communities.

-• All generations have a lot to both teach and learn from each other – contributes to lifelong learning.
+• All generations have a lot to both teach and learn from each other and contribute to lifelong learning.

-• Creates better understanding between older people and younger people.
+• Increases understanding and respect between older people and younger people.

 • Chance to make new friends and combats social isolation.